NdamuleloMulaudzi/NdamuleloMulaudzi/README.md

 # Hi there, I'm Ndamulelo Mulaudzi! 👋

 I'm a **Full Stack Developer** and a **Computer Science** student at the University of South Africa.
 I am passionate about building dynamic, user-focused web applications and continuously growing my skills in full-stack development.
+I also have experience in **IT Support**, ensuring smooth technical operations for users and systems.

 ### 🔧 Skills & Tools